levibostian/AndroidBlanky/docs/SETUP.md

 Continue reading this doc to learn about next steps to do to take full advantage of this project.

-# Environments

-This project assumes that you have 2 environments for your app.
-Production and Testing.

-Production:
-* Used for the public when they download the app from the App Store.
-* Used for public beta testing through TestFlight.

-Testing:
-* Used during QA testing.
-QA testing at this time is only for the development team.
-* Used for internal team during internal testing.
-This is meant for internal team to have the app on their devices to test out new features that are coming out.
-They can test out things that are very fresh.

-Sure, you may also have a development environment.
-But that is unique to everyone.
-So, I recommend that you set the environment to the testing environment, then just edit the `.env` to edit things like the API endpoint to a development server.
-Try to keep as much as possible to the original testing environment.

 # Next steps

 Beyond getting your project to build, there are many more steps to get your project working with all of the various projects and get it deployed for others to use.